 Lastly, but equally important, you may want to consider how your audience learns.
 Some learners tend to gravitate more towards scenario-based learning, while others prefer watching video lectures.
 Determining the learning preferences of your eLearning course audience is crucial to the overall success of your eLearning course design.
 It will allow you to custom tailor your modules to meet their needs and appeal to their preferred learning methods, so that they achieve the best possible outcome.

-Are you designing for a global audience?
-The Corporate Training Tips: Designing for Global Audiences article features top tips for designing for corporate training for worldwide audiences.
-Also, if you are looking for ways to keep your audience engaged, the 9 Top Tips To Engage Your Learners in eLearning article features 9 tips that can help you to keep your learners interested and excited about your eLearning course from start to finish.
+Also, if you are looking for ways to keep your audience engaged, the article 9 Top Tips To Engage Your Learners in eLearning features 9 tips that can help you to keep your learners interested and excited about your eLearning course from start to finish.